A Culture of

 Safeguarding

-We recognise the personal dignity, uniqueness and rights of all children, young people and vulnerable adults towards whom we have a special responsibility and a duty of care.
+We recognise the personal dignity, uniqueness and rights of all children, young people and adults at risk towards whom we have a special responsibility and a duty of care.
 We are committed to safeguarding and promoting good practice in ministry by all our sisters, staff, associates and volunteers at all times.
-We consider the welfare of all children, young people and vulnerable adults to be paramount.
+We consider the welfare of all children, young people and adults at risk to be paramount.
+We consider the welfare of all children, young people, and adults at risk to be paramount.

 If you have any concerns please get in touch with our Safeguarding Lead, Liz Jones.